 - 1. Press <Open/View> or <Unfold>, then the Select button of the chase to be edited. - Press [Edit Times] then touch the cue you want to edit in the Playback View, or if using Unfold, press the Select button of the unfolded cue you want to edit. - 3.
 Press the Attribute Options button (right hand side) for the attribute you want to change. - 4.
 Press [Delay] to set delay time or [Set fade] to set fade time. - 5.
-Type the new time using the numeric keypad and press <Enter> to save it, or press [Use Global] to delete the attribute times and go back to the normal times.
+Type the new time using the numeric keypad and press <Enter> to save it, or delete the time

-6. Press <Enter> to save the changes.
+- using the <Back> button to return to the Global time setting. - 6.
+Press <Enter> to save the changes.